 When you use a cohesive email signature across all teams, you ensure a consistent brand image and message.
 This helps you better your brand recognition and recall in the market.
 Considering how a typical consumer has at least ten businesses to choose from while making a purchase, brand recall is definitely something you need to put on the front burner.

 - Serves as a digital business card

 An email signature is like your business card.
-It gives you the opportunity to convey that you want to talk to the consumer and that you can be reached out to any time.
+It gives you the opportunity to convey that you want to talk to the consumer and that you can be reached out at any time.
 That’s why email signatures always include important contact information.

 - Establishes a personal connect

 The reason why you’ll see GIF email signatures becoming popular or for that matter, adding a picture of yourself/ the business logo in the signature is to establish a connection.
 It allows the recipient to associate the message with a name.

 - Opportunity to put your best foot forward